jClugstor/DiffEqDocs.jl/docs/src/features/io.md

 using JLD2
 @save "out.jld2" stripped_sol
 ```

-then we can get the stripped solution type back, interpolations intact.
+then we can get the stripped solution object back, interpolations intact.

 ```@example IO
 # New session
 using JLD2
 using OrdinaryDiffEq
-JLD2.@load "out.jld2" sol
+loaded_sol = load("out.jld2")
 ```
 Note that stripped solutions do not contain any problem information.

+BSON.jl seems to work better with some functions, so it might not be necessary to
+strip the solution.
+Of course a stripped solution will serialize and deserialize
-The example with BSON.jl is:
+with BSON.jl just as well.

 ```@example IO
 sol = solve(prob, Euler(); dt = 1 // 2^(4))